 Request a Reasonable Modification

-Submit a request for reasonable modification through the City of Pasadena Citizen Service Center by clicking the link below or calling (626) 744-7311.
+Submit a request for reasonable modification through the City of Pasadena Citizen Service Center online under the “Accessibility” topic, by phone at (626) 744-7311, or by email at email@example.com.

 If a request for reasonable modification is not resolved to the satisfaction of the requestor, the requestor may file a formal grievance.